 The previous method leads to good results in daytime foggy weather.
-To extend the range of covered meteorological situations, we developed a different approach, which consists of estimating V{mob} .
-With this aim, three tasks must be achieved, which are successively described.
+In order to extend the range of covered meteorological situations, we developed a different approach, which consists in estimating $V{mob}$ .
+In this aim, three tasks must be achieved which are successively described.

-1) Estimation of Local Contrasts Above 5%: Based on a classical image segmentation method [8], we developed an original method that computes local contrasts above 5%.
-It consists of scanning the image using small windows, which are segmented by searching the border that maximizes Weber's contrast [2] between the two parts of the window.
-This method was compared with the rare existing methods and proves to be precise as well while making fewer false detections [7].
+1) Estimation of Local Contrasts above 5%: Based on a classical image segmentation method [9], we developed an original method which computes local contrasts above 5%.
+It consists in scanning the image using small windows, which are segmented by searching the border which maximizes Weber's contrast [2] between the two parts of the window.
+This method was compared with to the rare existing methods and proves to be precise as well while making less false detections [7].

-2) Computation of a Precise Depth Map of the Road Surface Using Stereovision: Stereovision allows depth information to be recovered by triangulation.
-However, a classical disparity map may contain numerous false matches, which prevents using it as a depth map of the environment.
-The "v-disparity" transform, in which the detection of straight lines is equivalent to the detection of planes in the scene, allows us to compute in two passes a high-quality depth/disparity map of the road surface [10].
-We use it for estimating V{mob} .
+2) Computation of a Precise Depth Map of the Road Surface using Stereovision: Stereovision allows depth information to be recovered by triangulation.
+However, a classical disparity map may contain numerous false matches, which prevents to use it as a depth map of the environment.
+The "v-disparity" transform, in which the detection of straight lines is equivalent to the detection of planes in the scene, allows to compute in two passes a high-quality depth/disparity map of the road surface [10].
+We use it for estimating $V{mob}$ .

-3) Fast Combination of Both Information: This disparity map contains depth information of the road surface only.
-Consequently, if this is scanned from top to bottom, the objects encountered in the road surface get increasingly nearer the equipped vehicle.
-Estimating $V{\rm mob}$ consists, therefore, of scanning the disparity map from top to bottom, starting at the horizon line, and computing the contrast for each pixel of known disparity.
-Once the process finds a pixel with a contrast higher than 5%, the computation ends.
-On the basis of the disparity of this pixel, it is possible to obtain $V{\rm mob}$.
-An example of $V{\rm mob}$ computation is given in Fig. 1(b).
+3) Fast Combination of both Information: This disparity map contains depth information of the road surface only.
+Consequently, if this is scanned from top to bottom, the objects encountered in the road surface are nearer and nearer the equipped vehicle.
+Estimating $V{mob}$ consists therefore in scanning the disparity map from top to bottom, starting at the horizon line and computing the contrast for each pixel of known disparity.
+Once the process finds a pixel with a contrast higher than 5%, computation ends.
+On the basis of the disparity of this pixel, it is possible to obtain $V{mob}$ .
+An example of $V{mob}$ computation is given in Fig. 1b.
 This method was patented in 2004 [4].
 Details can be found in [5].